SirAndrewGotham/gothamfolio/README.md

 **GothamFolio** is a personal portfolio Web site reflecting skills and portfolios.

-The site is being built with the current version of Laravel (11 at the time of start) and Blade with some of Alipnejs at the front-end.
+The site is being built with the current version of Laravel (11, and then 12 at the time of start) and Blade with some of Alipnejs at the front-end.

 **GothamFolio** is about to include: